White Chocolate Crème Brûlée

 This luscious White Chocolate Crème Brûlée is a decadent twist on the classic custard with a crusted sugar topping!
 A rich, delicious dessert for any special occasion.

-I’ve made this dreamy White Chocolate Crème Brûlée once before and despite getting a crème brûlée facial in the process (when removing one of the custards from the water bath), it was definitely worth repeating.
+The first time I made this dreamy White Chocolate Crème Brûlée, I inadvertently got a crème brûlée facial in the process (when removing one of the custards from the water bath).
+It was definitely worth repeating minus the drenching.
 While we had a stash in the fridge, Bill was quick to let me know how fabulous it tasted.
 I must agree, it’s super creamy and utterly delicious!

 Since classic creme brulee is one of Bill’s favorite desserts, I’ve made it dozens and dozens of times.
 Here are some tips I’ve learned along the way:

 - Baking times will differ depending on the type of ramekins you use.
-The deeper round versions (4 oz.
-Porcelain Ramekins) will take longer than the flat, oblong dishes ( Creme Brûlee Ramekin Set).
+The deeper round versions (affiliate links) 4 oz.
+Porcelain Ramekins) will take longer than the flat, oblong dishes ( Creme Brûlee Ramekin Set) (affiliate links).

 - I use a deep dish pizza pan or my roaster for my bain marie.
 The handles on the roaster are handy for moving the water-filled pan in and out of the oven more easily.

-- I use sugar in the raw or Turbinado Sugar to make the burnt sugar topping.
+- For the burnt sugar topping, I use sugar in the raw or Turbinado Sugar.
 Brown sugar would work too, but I’d suggest leaving it out to dry for a few hours before sprinkling it over the custard.

 - You can use your broiler to melt the sugar, just make sure to watch it carefully so the sugar doesn’t burn.
 You want it melted and lightly browned.